-I had a unique experience last weekend in Jacksonville, Arkansas.
+I had a unique experience several years ago in Jacksonville, Arkansas.
 Joe Manning, the pastor at Bethel Baptist Church, asked me to create a conference to help answer the question: Is God real?
 We designed a series of talks providing evidence for God’s existence and the reliability of the New Testament Gospels.
 That part wasn’t unique; I get to participate in conferences of this nature often.
 But this time around I was also asked to sit in briefly as a bass player with the worship team.
 Joe invited the amazing team from Trinity Chapel Bible Church in Fort Worth, and their leader, Stephen Couch, had to return home on Sunday, leaving the team short one member.
 As I played alongside this young, vibrant group of musicians, I felt like the oldest guy in the room.
 But it was great fun and I don’t think I embarrassed myself too badly.
 As I stood on the stage and watched people engaging God in song and prayer, I was struck by the diversity in the room: Christians of different races, ages, personal histories and economic backgrounds gathered together and united as one.
 Although I had been asked to come and share evidences for the existence of God and the truth of the Christian worldview, the Christians united at Bethel were perhaps the best evidence for Christianity.

 As a speaker in conferences such as these (and as an attendee) I seldom deliver (or hear delivered) the important evidence related to unity.
 Jesus was, however, very clear about this: Our unity as Christians is the most important evidence we can offer to an unbelieving world: